leonduncan95-ops/Cyber-Portfolio/projects/threat-investigation-lab/README.md

 ---

-## Next improvements
+## improvements
-- Add `fail2ban` to automatically block repeated failed SSH attempts
+- Add limited login attempts before being locked out
-- Forward auth logs into a SIEM (Splunk/Security Onion) and alert on failed logins
+- Forward auth logs into a SIEM and alert on failed logins